Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

 And actually, the two programs complement each other pretty well.
 With Duolingo, you’ll learn vocabulary and basic sentence structure.
 With Rosetta Stone, you’ll get a chance to practice what you learned using all four language skills.

-How do you feel about these two programs now?
+So now that you know about their pros and cons, how do you feel about these two apps?
 Even though I’ve pitted Duolingo against Rosetta Stone, don’t feel pressured to pick one over the other.
-Both resources are stronger when supplemented with other resources—you just find out what that perfect combination is for you!
+Both resources are stronger when supplemented with other resources—you’ll just have to find out what that perfect combination is for you!